AltCampus/css-in-detail/README.md

   }
 ```

-This one of the best practice of being as modular as possible.
+This is one of the best practice of being as modular as possible.
 It helps in not to repeat yourself again and again for similar properties.
 It also helps in keeping the specificity weight of the selectors low.

 In the beginning, it may feel confusing and it will take time to fully understand it, but with the time and practice, it will get easier and better.

 ## 6. Common CSS Property & Values

 We have been using different properties and values in CSS from the beginning.
 For applying color we say the color name like `red, blue, green`, etc. Also for applying length, we say values in `pixel(px)`.

 In this section mostly we will discuss what are the different values for color and length measurements can be applied.

 ## 7. Colors

 Primarily there are four ways to apply color within CSS: `Keywords, hexadecimal, RGB and HSL` values.
 Probably we all know that all the colors are a combination of `RGB(red, green, blue)`.
 So all the four ways are the just the representation of RGB colors.
 By mixing different shades of RGB colors we can create millions of colors.

 Let's discuss all these four ways one by one.

 ### Keyword Values: